 In terms of perceived fit and finish however, the Taycan is superb, as you’d expect.
 Standard kit includes 18-way power-adjustable sports seats, LED lights, two-zone climate control and the Porsche Communication Management (PCM) system with online sat nav.
 However, you can blow five figures on options very easily.
 The 4S doesn't even include heated seats, electrically-folding wing mirrors or adaptive cruise control as standard, and even on the more generously equipped Turbo and Turbo S it's reasonable to assume that you'll be doing a lot of box-ticking.

 At 366 litres, the boot is a decent size, and there's an 81-litre 'frunk' as well, although even combined it’s less than half of what you’ll find in a Tesla Model S. It’s a pity the Taycan doesn’t benefit from a hatchback tailgate like the Panamera's, but the forthcoming Taycan Cross Turismo promises to solve that issue.

-In terms of real-world efficiency, we saw around 2.5m/kWh from the Turbo S in moderate 10deg, dry conditions that we drove it in and provided you don't drive it too hard.
-That equates to a range of 210 miles in (from the usable battery capacity of 83.7kWh).
+In terms of real-world efficiency, we saw around 2.5 miles per kWh from the Turbo S in moderate, dry conditions that we drove it in; provided you don't drive it too hard, that equates to a range of 210 miles from the usable battery capacity of 83.7kWh.
 The 4S will go a little further than that if you opt for the bigger battery, but we haven't spent enough time in it yet to make a judgement.

 All things considered, the Porsche Taycan is a huge milestone for electric cars, proving that purist and performance cars have a bright future – and present – in the battery age.
 For a more detailed look at the Porsche Taycan, read on for the rest of our in-depth review.